What you should know

 On this page

 Dominion Energy’s natural gas operations have a strong record of extremely reliable service.
-In a typical year, they experience no service interruptions at a transmission level and very rare interruptions at a distribution level.
-We respond to all reported gas emergencies, and are on site within 60 minutes 98 percent of the time.
+In a typical year, they experience no service interruptions at the transmission level and very rare interruptions at the distribution level.
+We respond to all reported gas emergencies.
+In 98 percent of all cases, we are onsite within 60 minutes.

 Pipeline Maintenance and Replacement

-We have spent more than $1.6 billion so far to replace more than 1,730 miles of transmission and distribution pipe in Ohio, where Dominion Energy Ohio serves approximately 1.3 million customers.
-In 2018, the company invested $204 million and replaced approximately 191 miles of aged bare steel, cast iron, wrought iron and copper pipe in our Ohio and West Virginia system.
+We have spent more than $1.8 billion so far to replace more than 1,900 miles of transmission and distribution pipe in Ohio, where Dominion Energy Ohio serves approximately 1.2 million customers.
+In 2019, the company invested $210 million and replaced approximately 195 miles of pipe in our Ohio and West Virginia systems.

-On March 1, 2016, Dominion Energy West Virginia (DEWV) launched its Pipeline Replacement and Expansion Program (PREP).
-Through this innovative program, DEWV plans to replace more than 1,000 miles of the company’s 3,146-mile distribution pipeline system over a 50-year period.
-DEWV will upgrade bare-steel, cast-iron, wrought-iron and copper pipelines to either effectively coated steel or plastic pipe.
+In 2016, Dominion Energy West Virginia (DEWV) launched its Pipeline Replacement and Expansion Program (PREP), through which DEWV would replace more than 1,000 miles of the company’s 3,146-mile distribution pipeline system over a period of more than 50 years.
+In 2019, the West Virginia Public Service Commission approved shifting the PREP program to a 24-year replacement time frame, which will effectively double the recent replacement rate starting in 2023.
+DEWV will upgrade bare-steel, ineffectively coated steel, cast-iron, wrought-iron and copper pipelines to either effectively coated steel or plastic pipe.
 While existing lines are safe, these enhancements will ensure that the company continues to meet applicable regulations.
 The new pipe will be more durable and resistant to corrosion, which will enable DEWV to ensure safe, reliable service for years to come.

-In Utah and Wyoming, all cast iron and bare steel pipe has been replaced.
-We have spent more than $.5 billion in our Utah service territory, where we serve more than 1 million customers; in 2018, our Western-state operations in Utah, Wyoming and Idaho spent more than $96 million to replace aging natural gas infrastructure.
+In Utah, Wyoming, North Carolina, and South Carolina, all cast-iron, bare-steel, and ineffectively coated steel pipe has been replaced.
+We have spent more than $500 million in our Utah service territory, where we serve more than 1 million customers.
+In 2019, our Western-state operations replaced almost 19 miles of mostly 24-inch diameter pipe.

 With the need for continued reliability in one of the fastest-growing states in the country, Dominion Energy Utah analyzed options the company could pursue to ensure supply dependability and avoid disruptions.
-We concluded that the best available long-term solution would be construction of a liquefied natural gas facility.
+We concluded that the best available long-term solution would be construction of an LNG facility.
 Dominion Energy is working with regulators to obtain approval for this option.